apache/plc4x/plc4j/integrations/apache-kafka/README.md

 # Kafka Connect PLC4X Connector

+The PLC4X Connector provide both a source and sink connector.
-The PLC4X Connector streams data from any device accessible through the PLC4X interface.
+The source connector streams data from any device accessible through the PLC4X interface.
+The sink connector writes data from a Kafka topic to a device.

 ## Source Connector

 See `config/source.properties` for example configuration.

+## Sink Connector

+See `config/sink.properties` for example configuration.

 ## Quickstart